artsandmetaphysics/goodlifeodyssey/notes/architecture-glossary.md

     The stone or brick used to form the external angle of a wall or building.
   finial: >-
     A distinctive ornament at the apex of a roof, pinnacle, canopy, or similar structure in a building.
-From latin _finis_ “end”.
+From latin _finis_ "end".
   cupola: >-
     A small dome, especially a small dome on a drum on top of a larger dome, adorning a roof or ceiling.